 - 30.1 When assessing and responding to work on a daily basis the following principles are applied.
-Responses should: - a) Be positive i.e. to enhance pupil confidence and refers to content of the writing not only the technical points or effort; - b) Provide opportunities for pupils to reflect on their own, or with others, on their work; - c) Take account of the purpose of the writing; - d) Show tolerance of error i.e. it is our policy that not all errors will necessarily be signalled and corrected, depending on the maturity of the writer and the purpose of the writing; - e) Provide the opportunity to mark with the pupil when possible; - f) Refer to pupils' success with their writing targets; - g) Ensure that assessment for learning in all areas of Literacy is on-going through peer-marking, pupil dialogue, assessment for learning marking, guided sessions and monitoring progress.
-Teachers are expected to provide children with opportunities to discuss and respond to marking; - h) Ensure that children's written skills are attended to whenever they are writing.
+Responses should: - a) Be positive i.e. to enhance pupil confidence and refers to content of the writing not only the technical points or effort; - b) Provide opportunities for pupils to reflect on their own, or with others, on their work; - c) Take account of the purpose of the writing; - d) Show tolerance of error i.e. it is our policy that not all errors will necessarily be signalled and corrected, depending on the maturity of the writer and the purpose of the writing; - e) Provide the opportunity to mark with the pupil when possible; - f) Refer to pupils' success with their writing targets; - g) Ensure that assessment for learning in all areas of Literacy is on-going through peer-marking, pupil dialogue, assessment for learning marking, guided sessions and Assessing Pupil's progress (APP).
+Teachers are expected to use 'star and wish' marking in writing tasks and provide children with opportunities to discuss and respond to marking; - h) Ensure that children's written skills are attended to whenever they are writing.
 Careless mistakes should always be corrected.
-Writing forms a large percentage of each subject area; - I) Adhere to the school's Marking and Feedback Policy.
+Writing forms a large percentage of each subject area;

+I) Adhere to the school's Marking and Feedback Policy.